Information and communications technology.

 - the Higher Education Contribution Scheme Reimbursement Scheme

 - business services supporting the Parental Leave Pay scheme

 - ICT components and technical operational support, including:

 - components of the My Health Record system

 - the National Authentication Service for Health, which enables secure electronic communications across the health sector

 - authentication and digital services for users of myGov

-- the National Health Funding Administrator Payments System which supports all state and territory government health departments to provide payments to all public hospitals
+- the National Health Funding Administrator Payments System, through which all state and territory government health departments provide payments to all public hospitals

-- a full suite of ICT shared services provided to the National Disability Insurance Agency, including end user computing, telephony, online channels and business systems
+- a full suite of ICT shared services to the National Disability Insurance Agency, including end-user computing, information management and corporate systems, telephony, online channels and business systems

 - support for general enquiries and participant and provider access to the NDIS by 250 contact centre staff who are trained to undertake this work